ngandhi369/ngandhi369/README.md

 I enjoy working at the intersection of **Data Engineering, Machine Learning, and AI research**.
 Currently focused on building **scalable data pipelines and intelligent systems** using modern data platforms.

 I believe  in **continuous learning, practical implementation, and meaningful innovation through data.**

+Reach me at: gandhinirdosh@gmail.com

 ---